NFIBrokerage/spear/README.md

 # Spear

-A spiffy EventStore 20+ client backed by mint :yum:
+A sharp EventStore 20+ client backed by mint :yum:

 ## FAQ